so-cash/contracts/README.md

    ```
    where `$SOLC` is the path to the solc compiler.

-   You can obviouly use your preferred framework to compile the contracts such as `truffle` or `hardhat`.
+   You can obviouly use your preferred framework to compile the contracts such as `foundry` or `hardhat`.

    The `combined.json` file is used by the `@saturn-chain/smart-contract` library that is used in the `index.js` and the unitary tests.